Whefert/UCC_IT_department_app/README.md

-# UCC IT Department App
+# University of the Commonwealth Caribbean (UCC) IT Department App

 ## Description